How Do You Plan a Corporate Hackathon?

 Internal Productivity Micro-Hackathon — Technology Company

-Hypothetical hackathon scenarios written to illustrate how the framework applies across formats and industries — not based on any specific company or engagement.
+Hypothetical hackathon scenarios written to illustrate how the framework applies across formats and industries — not based on any specific company.

-The judging process must be objective (assessed against predefined criteria by unbiased experts), consistent (same protocol across events), and defensible (the rubric must hold up to scrutiny from procurement, HR, and non-winning teams).
+The evaluation method must be objective, consistent, and transparent.
 The framework structures the process around eight weighted scoring criteria, plus a conflict-of-interest protocol, transparent tie-break logic, and a written judge briefing.

 Problem importance, theme alignment, feasibility, concept effectiveness, ease of development, operational simplicity, potential impact, and innovation level.
-Weights are customizable to match the hackathon's strategic priorities.
+Weights are customisable to match the hackathon's strategic priorities.

 Beyond scores, structured feedback sections cover the concept itself, presentation quality, design execution, prototyping effort, and team collaboration — giving participants actionable input for future work.

 Scores from multiple judges aggregate using transparent weighting.
 A different group of judges applying the same protocol should produce similar rankings.
-Tie-break logic is pre-defined, not improvised on the night.
+Tie-break logic is predefined, not improvised.

 What is a corporate hackathon?